dev-xo/remix-auth-otp/README.md

 ## Getting Started

-This Strategy uses a Passwordless Authentication Flow based on Email-Code validation.<br />
+This Strategy uses a Passwordless authentication flow based on Email-Code validation.<br />

 The user will receive an email with a code that will be used to authenticate itself.<br />
 The code has just a single use and it's valid for a short period of time, which makes it very secure.<br />